 This is one the most common questions when looking for a class on our schedule.
 Ultimately each person has a different body and motivation for attending yoga.
 What feels good to one person may feel very different to another.
 We recommend trying several different styles and instructors to find a class that feels right for your body.
-All classes consist of a warm-up, active practice, and a relaxation.
+All classes consist of a warm-up, active practice and a relaxation.

 I have never done yoga before, where should I start?

-What if I cannot attend the four-week Intro to Yoga class?
+What if I cannot the Basics class?

 What do the class names mean?

 The majority of the classes are named by style.
 The style generally means how a class is sequenced and how the teacher was trained.
 You may check the individual instructors’ bios for a better explanation of the teacher and his or her approach.
 Class names are general guidelines.
 Class descriptions